axdemelas/laracy/README.md

 # Laracy Integrate: Execution of default pipeline has finished!
 ```

+The `action integrate` command constructs an isolated container using CLI or Server based images, with a copy of the Laravel code.
+None of the side-effects of the steps should persist beyond the execution.

-You may want to ignore folders like `./vendor`, `./node_modules` and `./laracy` from host when building the image for CI.
-To do so, add a *.dockerignore* on Laravel app root:
+Also, when creating the image for CI, you may wish to ignore host folders such as `./vendor`, `./node_modules`, and `./laracy`.
+To achieve this, add a `.dockerignore` file to the root directory of your Laravel application:

 ```
 vendor